dragoncoder047/dragoncoder047.github.io/markdown/pages/index.md

 [My YouTube channel](https://youtube.com/@dragoncoder047).
 Mostly electronics, LEGO machines, and goofing around with friends.
 These are longer videos of what I'm more proud of.
 Occasionally a "hey, this is cool" type video gets uploaded but not too often.

 [My Instagram profile](https://www.instagram.com/dragoncoder047/).
 There isn't much there yet but I intend to use this for sharing screenshots and photos of in-progress projects that aren't at the point where I would make a blog post or Youtube video about it.
-I am also on [Threads](https://www.threads.net) using the [same username](https://www.threads.net/@dragoncoder047).
+I am also on [Threads](https://www.threads.net/@dragoncoder047).